In dog show world, details obvious and subtle rule the day

 Before dogs enter the ring, groomers blow-dry the bellies of Tibetan spaniels, unfurl curlers from the muzzles of snow-white Malteses and spritz the coiffed, cloudlike bobs of bichon frisés.
 Some curly and coarse-coated breeds are brushed with baby powders while fine, silky-haired dogs are spritzed with various aerosol sprays.

-Behind the scenes Monday morning, handlers massaged the jowls of sleepy-faced bracco Italianos, which are eligible for the first time to compete at Westminster this year.
+Behind the scenes Monday morning, handlers tended to sleepy-faced bracco Italianos, which are eligible for the first time to compete at Westminster this year.

 Beth Sweigart of Bowmansville, Pennsylvania, holds the honor of judging Best in Show this year.
 So she’ll be holed up in her hotel room, staying clear of the rings until the premier competition.
 She’s respecting a longstanding policy.